stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 incAge5 = { age $= (+ 1) }
 ```

-As usual, we have a look at the result at the REPL:
+As usual, we should have a look at the result at the REPL:

 ```repl
 Tutorial.DataTypes> incAge5 drNo